What curriculum do you follow?

 High school students may join the Worship Band which practices weekly with vocals and instruments.The Worship Band leads high school assemblies several times during the year.

 Our elementary program includes weekly art and music classes taught by specialists.
 Mad Science and Art club are after-school seasonal options.
 Grade 6 has the opportunity to register for after-school Babysitting courses which include First aid.

 Does your school have a dress code or a uniform?

 Our students must wear a school uniform during the day and during physical education.
-New uniforms must be purchased at Sauve (Link).
-Second hand uniforms are sold at school during parent-teacher interviews.
+New uniforms must be purchased at Top Marks (Uniform).
+Second-hand uniforms are sold at school during parent-teacher interviews.

 What differentiates you from other schools?

 Christ-centredness!
 We wish to honour our Lord and Saviour Jesus-Christ in all academic and extra-curricular activities.
 We try to be an extension of the Christian home and church and help families establish Biblical foundations in the lives of the students.